The Brand Action Gap: Knowing but not acting is costing your business

 The businesses that extract real value from brand think differently.

-They understand that brand isn’t something you do once.
-It’s the central operating system for how a business shows up, behaves and grows.
+They understand that brand isn’t something you do once and file away.
+It’s the central operating system for how a business shows up, behaves and creates value.

 BRAND AS INFRASTRUCTURE, NOT A PROJECT